thespxwn/thespxwn/README.md

 ***Pronounz!:***

 - I go by He : It : Thing ***PLEASE DO NOT USE THEY***
-- I do not want to be refered to anything other than a MAN please.
+- I do not want to be referred to anything other than a MAN please.

  ***Some interestzz:***